ghani-1977/meta-dream/README.md

 Experimental machines:
 ```
-dm520 - boot status is ?
 dm800 not yet ready for build!
-dm820 - boot status is ?
+dm820 - not yet ready for build!
-dm900 - boot status is ?
 dm7080 - not yet ready for build!
 ```
 We're independent so if you think you can help you're welcome to send us merge requests.